petebaker/r-makefile-definitions/README.md

 Also see [the blog site](http://www.petebaker.id.au "Peter Baker's outback R blog") for this and related material.

+Comprehensive documentation will soon be available as *Peter Baker (2020) Using GNU Make to Manage the Workflow of Data Analysis Projects, Journal of Statistical Software.*

 **GNU Make** is a commonly used tool as part of the process for managing software projects.